SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Experiments

-Figure~\ref{fig:K_sensitivity} shows SeSE's performance sensitivity to encoding tree height $K$.
+\paragraph{Encoding Tree Height} Figure~\ref{fig:K_sensitivity} shows SeSE's performance sensitivity to the encoding tree height $K$.
 The accuracy improvement of the best tree height compared with $K=1$ is annotated in the figure.
-When $K=1$, SeSE degenerates to the non-hierarchical von Neumann graph entropy \cite{li2024science}.
-Compared with $K=1$, SeSE achieves optimal performance on two and three datasets at $K=2$ and $K=3$, respectively.
+When $K=1$, SeSE degenerates to the non-hierarchical Shannon entropy of the graph's stationary distribution.
+Compared with $K=1$, SeSE achieves its optimal performance on two and three datasets at $K=2$ and $K=3$, respectively.
 We also observe that the optimal $K$ correlates with task difficulty.
 For instance, on the simpler dataset TriviaQA, SeSE peaks at $K=2$, while on the challenging SQuAD, the optimum is found at $K=3$.
 These findings demonstrate that SeSE can flexibly adapt to diverse downstream tasks with optional encoding tree depth.
-We provide unaggregated results for Figure~\ref{fig:sensitivity to N} and additional statistics with detailed analyses for Figure~\ref{fig:K_sensitivity} in Appendix~\ref{sec:Detailed results of hyperparameter sensitivity}.
+Additional statistics and detailed analyses for Figure~\ref{fig:K_sensitivity} are provided in Appendix~\ref{sec:Detailed results of hyperparameter sensitivity}.